Human Computer Lab Logo

 The summary above was generated by AI

-Human Computer Lab is a robotics startup and research lab building expressive robots that feel alive and responsive.
+Human Computer Lab is a research lab building character robots that feel alive and responsive.
 Our first robot, LeLamp, explores a new category of consumer robotics where everyday objects become interactive and help us reshape our attachment to technology.

 Our goal is to push the frontier of human-robot interaction by making technology more legible, emotionally intuitive, and human-centered.
 We are building the foundation for a new generation of robots designed for everyday environments.